 Students who miss classes for excused absences must email the instructor to arrange any makeup work as soon as their condition permits.
 To be excused, medical situations must be documented (such as a signed physician's form).
-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies.
-Click here to read the university attendance policies.
+Consistent with university attendance policies, make-up work will be allowed for excused absences related to illness, religious holidays, university activities, and military obligations.
 If you plan on missing any classes due to religious observances, please let me know early in the semester.

 If there is a legitimate reason why you miss an assignment, you must receive documentation from the university (legitimate reasons include illness, family emergencies, or university-sponsored activities).
 The easiest way for you to do this is to reach out to the university Care Team (umatter@ufl.edu or by phone at 352-294-2273) and explain your situation.
-They will gather appropriate documentation and let me know which if any, days you need to be excused.
+They will gather appropriate documentation and let me know which, if any, days you need to be excused.